 About the Interviewer

-He is also the founder of LeverPoint Advisory, which consults in the areas of commercialisation management, go-to-market strategy, High-Tech marketing strategy and customer development.
+He is also the founder of LeverPoint Advisory, which consults in the areas of commercialization management, go-to-market strategy, High-Tech marketing strategy, and customer development.
 Contact: firstname.lastname@example.org

 About the Guests

 Lyubomyr Koval – Co-Founder and CEO of QubStudio.

 Lyubomur founded QubStudio with a graphic designer, Victor Fedyuk with the shared vision that digital products and websites could be designed more efficiently without compromise on aesthetics.
 Qub prides itself on design applications that really make a difference.

 Den Sliusarchuk – Chief of UX at QubStudio

 Den is a highly experienced and creative product designer, specializing in transforming Product Concepts into seamless User Experiences